"Storage full" warning

 If you want to keep clips but free up space

-- In the Library, Select all clips you want to keep.
+- In the Library, Select the clips you want to keep.

-- Back in RepRecap, Delete the same clips.
+- Back in RepRecap, Delete the same clips to reclaim the space.

 Free up space outside RepRecap